 - You need to grab transfer admission counselors' attention right away, and that’s just what this essay does.
 Try starting with a bold statement or some interesting dialogue to draw your readers in.
 Remember: admission staff read hundreds and sometimes thousands of essays, so yours needs to stand out.

-- He gives transfer counselors a glimpse at what makes him unique with just the right amount of detail.
+- The writer gives transfer counselors a glimpse at what makes him unique with just the right amount of detail.
 With a 500-word limit, you need to be succinct.

 - He also ends his application essay with a strong statement that ties into earlier themes, bringing the essay full circle to a satisfying conclusion.

-- Finally, this essay is also good because of everything that’s not there: it is free of misspellings, it is an appropriate length, and there are no run-on sentences or lengthy paragraphs.
+- Finally, this essay is also good because of everything that’s not there: it's free of misspellings, it's an appropriate length, and there are no run-on sentences or lengthy paragraphs.
 And you can bet it was submitted well before the deadline!
 Meeting deadlines is crucial in the college application process, whether it’s the first time around or as a transfer.
 Even if your intended college has a rolling admission policy for transfer students, the earlier you submit your materials, the better.